-Graphic designer Christian Boer (1981) graduates in 2008 with a very special graduation project; a project that makes the letter jungle also accessible for people with Dyslexia.
-In 2008 the organization Dyslexie Font is born.
+Graphic designer Christian Boer (1981) graduates in 2008 with a very special graduation project; a project that makes the letter jungle also accessible for people with dyslexia.
+In 2008 the organization Dyslexie font is born.
 We are happy to share our whole story…

 In 2008 Christian - who loves to learn but who is always been challenged when doing so – decides to turn his biggest point of frustration into something positive.
-Studying might have been a stuggle, but designing was his biggest talent.
+Studying might have been a stuggle, but designing is his biggest talent.
 He decided, as graduating graphic designer, to research how the shape of letters could increase the readability for people with dyslexia.

 Christian starts to observe and analyse the different features of dyslexia.
 He comes to the conclusion that whereas people with dyslexia face difficulties to distinguish letters and other 2D objects, they don’t have any problems in distinguishing 3D objects.
 He starts to design 3D letters, which he later translates into 2D.

 A font that avoids mirroring, turning, swapping and crowding

 According to typography rules, letters should be shaped symmetrically; a shape that strongly works against people with dyslexia.
 Basic rules are ignored, the challenges of dyslexia form the guidelines.
 Christian designs a font that avoids mirroring, turning, swapping and crowding: Dyslexie font, a well readable font for people with dyslexia.